scality/metalk8s/docs/operation/cluster_monitoring/prometheus.rst

 .. code-block:: console

-   root@host # sosreport --batch -o metalk8s -kprometheus-snapshot=True
+   root@host # sosreport --batch --build -o metalk8s -kmetalk8s.prometheus-snapshot=True

 The name of the generated archive is printed on the console output and the Prometheus snapshot can be found under ``prometheus_snapshot`` directory.